druce/druce.github.io/_posts/2021-02-19-optimal-safe-withdrawal-for-retirement-using-certainty-equivalent-spending-revisited.md

 So I [maximized 'certainty-equivalent' spending](https://druce.ai/2016/08/safe-retirement-spending-using-certainty-equivalent-cash-flow-and-tensorflow/), i.e. actual spending discounted by volatility, at different levels of risk aversion.
 But I might have overcomplicated it.[^1]  So in this post I rerun it with simpler rules, newer optimization modules, and a more flexible Python framework.

-This leads to a generalized Bengen rule where the 4% rule is the 'infinite-risk-aversion' solution that requires a fixed constant withdrawal level and never experiences any shortfall or reduction in withdrawal.
-A 'risk-neutral' rule would find the withdrawal amount that would have maximized spending irrespective of any reductions (probably not recommended).
-In between, different levels of risk aversion lead to different rules.
+This leads to a generalized Bengen rule where the 4% rule is the 'infinite-risk-aversion' solution that requires a fixed constant withdrawal level and never experiences any shortfall or reduction in withdrawals.
+A risk-neutral rule would find the withdrawal amount that would have maximized spending irrespective of any reductions (probably not recommended).
+In between, different levels of risk aversion lead to different rules that trade off higher mean withdrawals against the risk of lower worst-case withdrawals.

 Let me give a result first and then explain in more detail what it means, and how it was computed: